Lecturer, Victoria University of Wellington, New Zealand, 2015–

 Humans excel at recognizing faces across substantial changes in appearance.
-What is the format of cognitive representations that give rise to this ability?
+What kinds of representations give rise to this ability?

 2. Prosopagnosia (face blindness)

 Prosopagnosia is an acquired or developmental disorder characterized by face recognition deficits despite largely intact vision and normal intellect.
-What is the etiology of this condition, and what can it tell us about normal face recognition?
+What is the cause of this condition, and what can it tell us about normal face recognition?

 3. Modularity in face recognition

-A fundamental question in psychology and neuroscience asks whether the mind is a general-purpose machinery or a set of domain-specific modules each specialized for a particular function.
-Is face recognition domain-specific?
+A basic question in psychology and neuroscience asks whether the mind is a general-purpose machinery or a set of modules each specialized for a particular function.
+Is there a module for face recognition?

 4. Development of face recognition

-Infants and children acquire the ability to recognize faces naturally without formal instructions.
+Infants and children acquire face recognition naturally without formal instructions.
 What is the origin, development, and lifespan trajectory of this ability?